ad-freiburg/qlever/README.md

 ## Executing queries

-The quickest way to run queries is by using the minimal web interface available at the port specified above (7001 in the example).
+The quickest way to run queries is to use the minimal web interface, available at the port specified above (7001 in the example).
 For a more advanced web interface you can use the [QLever UI](http://ad-publications.informatik.uni-freiburg.de/student-projects/qlever-ui/).